suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-parameter-compression-info {#suit-parameter-compression-info}

-Compression Info defines any information that is required for a Recipient to perform decompression operations.
-Typically, this includes the algorithm identifier.
-This document defines the use of ZLIB {{RFC1950}}, Brotli {{RFC7932}}, and ZSTD {{I-D.kucherawy-rfc8478bis}}.
+SUIT_Compression_Info defines any information that is required for a Recipient to perform decompression operations.
+SUIT_Compression_Info is a map containing this data.
+The only element defined for the map in this specification is the suit-compression-algorithm.
+This document defines the following suit-compression-algorithm's: ZLIB {{RFC1950}}, Brotli {{RFC7932}}, and ZSTD {{I-D.kucherawy-rfc8478bis}}.

-Additional compression formats can be registered through the IANA-maintained registry.
+Additional suit-compression-algorithm's can be registered through the IANA-maintained registry.
+If such a format requires more data than an algorithm identifier, one or more new elements MUST be introduced by specifying an element for SUIT_Compression_Info-extensions.

 #### suit-parameter-unpack-info {#suit-parameter-unpack-info}